 Locating a Provider

-Providers that Accept “Assignment” for VA Family Member Programs
+Providers Who Accept “Assignment” for VA Family Member Programs

-Providers that Do Not Accept “Assignment” for VA Family Member Programs
+Providers Who Do Not Accept “Assignment” for VA Family Member Programs

-When a VA Family Member Program is Secondary Insurance
+When a VA Family Member Program is Secondary to Your Primary Insurance

-To obtain reimbursement in cases where a VA family member health care program is your secondary insurance, you can ask the provider to file the claim and explanation of benefits (EOB) from the primary insurer electronically or by mail to VHA OCC.
-If the provider is not able or willing to do that, you will need to submit the itemized bill, appropriate VA form and the EOB from the primary insurer to VHA OCC.
+To obtain reimbursement in cases where a VA family member health care program is acting as a secondary health care benefit plan, you can ask the provider to file the claim and explanation of benefits (EOB) from the primary insurer electronically or by mail to VHA IVC.
+If the provider is not able or willing to do so, you will need to submit the itemized bill, appropriate VA form, and the EOB from the primary insurer to VHA IVC.

 Medicare Exclusion List